biswaroop1547/Quote_generator/README.md

 # Quote_generator
-A web-app which displays quotes beautifully ~
+A web-app made with React.js which displays quotes beautifully ~